-- There is a high degree of uncertainty about future levels of funding for local government.
-However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - Retirement benefit obligations the Authority recognise and disclose its retirement benefit obligation in accordance with the measurement and presentational requirement of IAS19 'Employee Benefits'.
+• There is a high degree of uncertainty about future levels of funding for local government.
+However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision.

+- Retirement benefit obligations the Authority recognises and discloses its retirement benefit obligation in accordance with the measurement and presentational requirement of IAS19 'Employee Benefits'.
 The calculations include a number of judgements and estimations in respect of the expected rate of return on assets, the discount rate, inflation assumptions, the rate of increase in salaries and life expectancy amongst others.
 Changes in these assumptions can have a significant effect on the value of the retirement benefit obligation.
-The key assumptions made are set out in Note 38. - Provisions provisions are measured at the Finance Officers' best estimate of the expenditure required to settle the obligation at the Balance Sheet date, and are discounted to present value where the effect is material.
-Impairment of property, plant and equipment and computer software property, plant and equipment and computer software are reviewed for impairment if events or changes in circumstances indicate that the carrying amount may not be recoverable.
+The key assumptions made are set out in Note 38. - Provisions provisions are measured at the Finance Officers' best estimate of the expenditure required to settle the obligation at the Balance Sheet date, and are discounted to present value where the effect is material. - Impairment of property, plant and equipment and computer software property, plant and equipment and computer software are reviewed for impairment if events or changes in circumstances indicate that the carrying amount may not be recoverable.
 When a review for impairment is conducted, the recoverable amount is determined based on value in use calculations prepared on the basis of management's assumptions and estimates.
 See Note 11 on page 54 for further details. - Depreciation of property, plant and equipment and amortisation of computer software depreciation and amortisation is provided so as to write down the assets to their residual values over their estimated useful lives as set out above.
 The selection of these residual values and estimated lives requires the exercise of management judgement.
-See Note 11 on page 54 for further details.
+See Note 11 on page 54 for further details. - An assumption has been made that Top up Grant in respect of Milne v GAD (see Note 5) is receivable to the pension fund in the year that benefits should have been paid.